 Administrative Faculty or Senior Administrators: Administrative faculty members are referred to as senior administrators to more accurately reflect the nature of these appointments.

 Senior administrators perform work related to the management of the educational and general activities of the institution at least 50 percent or more of their contractual time.
 Senior administrators typically serve in executive level leadership roles such as vice president, vice provost, dean, and assistant or associate vice president or dean.
 The organizational reporting relationship is usually not lower than three levels below the president or the next most senior position to the president.

-Professional Faculty: Managers or Professionals: Professional faculty are referred to as managers and professionals to reflect the variety of roles and appointments included in this category.
+Managers or Professional Faculty: Professional faculty are referred to as managers and professionals to reflect the variety of roles and appointments included in this category.
 Within the “Professional” category of A/P faculty there are distinctions made between those positions that are managerial (including significant managerial and budgetary oversight within a unit) and positions that provide direct services.

 Professional faculty positions designated as continued appointment-track are not governed by policies outlined in this chapter.
-Policies applicable to library faculty on the continued appointment-track and extension faculty on the continued appointment-track are described in chapter four.
-Policies in this chapter do apply to extension agents, who are A/P faculty members.
+Policies applicable to University Libraries faculty on the continued appointment-track and Extension faculty on the continued appointment-track are described in chapter four.
+Policies in this chapter do apply to Extension agents, who are A/P faculty members.